dfinity/interface-spec/spec/index.md

 ### Error codes {#error-codes}

 Implementations of the API can provide additional details for rejected messages in the form of a textual label identifying the error condition.
-API clients can use these labels to handle errors programmatically or suggest recovery paths to the user.
+API clients and canisters can use these labels to handle errors programmatically or suggest recovery paths to the user.
 The specification reserves error codes matching the regular expression `IC[0-9]+` (e.g., `IC502`) for the DFINITY implementation of the API.

 ### Status endpoint {#api-status}